tinyplex/synclets/site/guides/2_releases.md

    timestamps), again into any of many storage backends.

-3. Instantiate a Transport component that handles communication between different parts of your application (e.g., WebSocket server/client, BroadcastChannel, etc.)
+3. Instantiate a Transport component that handles communication between different parts of your application (e.g. WebSocket server/client, BroadcastChannel, etc.)

 4. Connect the three components together using a Synclet instance, which, once